How to Recover Deleted Mailbox or Items in Exchange 2016?

 How to Verify If Deleted Mailbox is Successfully Connected and Restored?

-There are three ways to verify if a deleted mailbox is successfully connected to a user account and restored.
+You can verify if a deleted mailbox is successfully connected to a user account and restored using EAC, AD Users and Computers, and EMS.

 Verify via EAC,

-You may also run the following command in the Exchange Management Shell to check the status.
+You can run the following command in the Exchange Management Shell to check the status.

 Get-User <identity>